Cherokee Garden Library

 Interested in gardening, landscape design, garden history, horticulture, floral design, botanical art, cultural landscapes, natural landscapes, and plant ecology?

-Come see over 35,000 books, photographs, manuscripts, seed catalogs, and landscape drawings included in the Cherokee Garden Library collection.
+Come see over 40,000 books, photographs, manuscripts, seed catalogs, and landscape drawings included in the Cherokee Garden Library, a library of the Kenan Research Center.

-These rare and valuable resources tell the story of horticulture and botanical history in the Southeastern United States and areas of influence throughout the world.
+These rare and valuable resources tell the diverse and meaningful stories of the people and plants that have shaped the Southeastern United States and areas of influence throughout the world.

 Exploring Black Botanical History